dcsteve24/Ansible-Network-Ping/README.md

 # Ansible-Network-Ping
-A fully customizable script that will network ping (ICMP) specified ranges
+A fully customizable play that will network ping (ICMP) specified ranges

 This is a quick play to run on a single target that will create a list of IPs it can network ping (not ansible ping).
 I designed this since ansible doesnt have a module for network pinging, as their ping module checks SSH/login capabilities; and many argue that you are trying to make a firetruck do an ambulance's job.